Malatesh-Patil-67/Master_Thesis/README.md

 # Master_Thesis
-Title: Exploring Frequency Domain for Skeleton based Action Recognition
+Title: 3d Pose based Action recognition
 This repo has all the code related to my Master's Thesis.

 3D Pose-based action recognition has emerged as a critical field in computer vision.
 It involves the identification of human actions from three-dimensional skeletal motion data.